luoyi-hi/time-test/README.md

 ### 2.3 Hyper‑parameters

 Table 2 presents the hyperparameters (batch size, learning rate, number of epochs, model dimensions, feed-forward dimensions, and number of encoder layers) used for 10 time series forecasting models across all datasets, showing dataset- and model-specific configurations for optimization.
 In particular, **ETT*** refers to the four subsets: ETTh1, ETTh2, ETTm1, and ETTm2.
-For detailed parameter settings, please refer to the script files in the `scripts` folder.
+For detailed parameter settings, please refer to the script files in the `./scripts/` folder.